stephenhaunts/ProfanityDetector/README.md

 **(A)** The default list is compiled from lists I found on the internet that is allegedly used by some social media companies.
 On my first inspection of the list, I did remove some words that I thought were not profane (in my opinion).
 I may have missed some as the list is *HUGE*.
 It could also be that what is profane to one person, is not to another.

 If you spot something that you want to challenge, raise an issue, and I will take a look.
-In the meantime, if there is a word that you don't agree with being on the list, you can manually whitelist it, as demonstrated above, or insert your own list.
+In the meantime, if there is a word that you don't agree with being on the list, you can manually add it to the allow list, as demonstrated above, or insert your own list.

 **(Q)** Why have a profanity filter in the first place?
 Freedom of speech should not include censorship.